Skip to main content

 Procedure

-1. Select the project or model file for which you want to show the commit log in one of the following ways:
+1. Select the project or model file whose commit log you want to display using one of the following methods:

-1. Display the commit log in one of the following ways:
+2. Display the commit log using one of the following methods:

 • Click [Team Collaboration] > [Sync Repository] > [Commit Log] from the ribbon.